Ferde357/eaglechat-server/SECURITY_README.md

 ## Overview

 This document outlines the comprehensive security measures implemented for storing, retrieving, and protecting customer AI API keys in the EagleChat system.
-The architecture ensures zero financial risk to our platform while maintaining the highest security standards for customer data.
+The architecture ensures to maintain the highest security standards for customer data.

 ## Security Architecture